gsamokovarov/web-console/README.markdown

 while the server is still running.
 This is because a request may hit a different worker (process) that doesn't have the desired session in memory.
-To avoid that, if you use such servers in development, configure them so they server requests only out of one process.
+To avoid that, if you use such servers in development, configure them so they serve requests only out of one process.

 #### Passenger